gabrielnascimento2048/api-rest-go/README.md

 # API-Rest-GO!

 This is a simple API, with CRUD for a personality.
-We can create, update, read and delete.
+We create, update, read and delete.

 Used Gorilla Mux for to do the routes and Gorm to do the ORM part.